 Our body maps govern our movement.
 If our maps are adequate and accurate, our movement is efficient and healthy.
 If our maps are inadequate or inaccurate, our movement can be awkward and even cause injury.
 Fortunately, body maps are subject to considerable plasticity and can be changed.

-Jane Shellshear is an Alexander technique teachers and and an accredited Andover Educator.
-Jane recently ran a session at the 2019 conference of the Australian Society of Teachers of the Alexander Technique, and I was impressed enough to invite her to do her full course at the school this year, both for our trainees and others.
+Jane Shellshear is an Alexander technique teacher and and an accredited Andover Educator.
+Jane ran a session at the 2019 conference of the Australian Society of Teachers of the Alexander Technique, and I was impressed enough to invite her to do her full course at the school this year, both for our trainees and others.